michael105/slterm/README.md

 	* Switching codepages with Shortcuts (cp437,cp850,cp1252,..)
 	* Input translation of unicode / X Keysyms to the current codepage
    * Several performance and memory related modifications;
-     slterm might be one of the fastest available terminal emulators for X
+     slterm is one of the fastest available terminal emulators for X

 ---